Them: High-pressure sales...

 Yes — every job includes a minimum 1-Year Labor Warranty, a Manufacturer Warranty, and a Satisfaction Guarantee.
 We install everything up to Michigan code requirements so you won’t have issues during home sales, inspections, or insurance claims.

 Most tanks include a 6-12 year manufacturer warranty.
 Tankless units include a 10-12 year heat exchanger warranty and 5 year parts warranty.
+Extended labor and equipment warranties are also available starting at $295.

 We’ll guide you through your options and give you straight answers, not sales pitches.